Run It Up (Hanumankind song)

 "Run It Up" is a song recorded by Indian rapper Hanumankind, released on March 6, 2025, through Capitol Records, and Universal Music.
 It is the fourth track to his debut mixtape, Monsoon Season, and was one of the five promotional singles for the album.

-Background and lyricism
+Background, artistry, and lyricism

 The track was produced by Kalmi, and invokes Theyyam rituals by pairing the modern hip-hop production with chenda drums.

-Lyrically, the song sees Hanumankind vows to "run it up", for himself, others, and for his ancestors.
+Lyrically, the song sees Hanumankind vows to "run it up" for himself, others, and for his ancestors.
 Despite the negativity he's experienced, he's willing to place a bet on himself and push through, which is something that he doesn't want to lose.

 Music video

-The music video, directed by Bijoy Shetty, features traditional martial arts, such as Kalaripayattu, Thang Ta, Garudan Thookkam.
-Additionally, the music video references the tribal deities Kandanar Kelan and Muthappan.
+The music video, directed by Bijoy Shetty, features traditional Indian martial arts such as the kalaripayattu, gatka, thang ta and the Garudan thukkam.
+Additionally to the Garuda in the latter art, the music video references the tribal deities Kandanar Kelan and Muthappan.